Karimka0/FindEulerPath/README.md

 The program will output one of the following results:
 - "The Euler cycle: a sequence of vertices"
 - "The Euler path: a sequence of vertices"
-- "The graph is not Euler!"
+- "The graph is not Euler graph!"

 ---